manGoweb/SpecTools/README.md

 This library can be run completely independently.
 It does not need quick and nimble although we highly recommend your give these libraries a go!

-## Installation

-For Swift 4 support please refer to `swift4` branch!

 #### Cocoapods

 SpecTools is available through [CocoaPods](http://cocoapods.org).
 To install